 Communities that promote walking and pedestrian safety can reap significant social, environmental and health benefits that are often not available in predominantly auto-oriented places.
-Safe, convenience, and comfortable trails, sidewalks and walkways provide opportunities for exercise, help people meet and socialize and give children and others who do not drive mobility options.
+Safe, convenience, and comfortable trails, sidewalks and walkways provide opportunities for exercise, help people meet and socialize, give children and others who do not drive mobility options, and commuting via non-motorized transportation.
 With the option to walk available to all residents, shoppers and workers, communities can reduce the number of vehicles on the roadways, thereby reducing traffic congestion, air pollution and the need for excessively large parking facilities.